sukria/myhomepage/liteblog/articles/dev/bash-aliases-to-manage-git-flow-feature-branches-seamlessly/content.md

 feature start ...</code> began to wear on me.
 To address this, I've refined my Bash environment to create aliases that eliminate the tedious work.

-I got the idea of this little hack when I was hacking on [Dancer2::Plugin::LiteBlog](/dev/liteblog-a-minimalist-file-based-blog-engine-for-perl/).
+I got the idea of this little hack when I was working on [Dancer2::Plugin::LiteBlog](/dev/liteblog-a-minimalist-file-based-blog-engine-for-perl/).
 I often needed to switch between branches and ensure that I was applying changes in the correct place.
 To streamline my Git workflow, I came up with a set of Bash functions and aliases